 In 1881, the city of Tokyo, which is the capital of Japan, is where the first Seiko location opened its doors as a jewelry store.
 A decade later, Seiko entered the watchmaking industry with its Seikosha brand of clocks.
 Seiko was the first company to market wristwatches in 1924.

 Seiko is known for championing ideas that are genuinely cutting edge.
-Seiko was the first company to market timepieces powered by quartz movements in 1969 when they did so.
+Seiko was the first company to market Smartwatches powered by quartz movements in 1969 when they did so.
 Their Astron watch line was fundamentally revolutionary for the watchmaking industry because it was the first wristwatch that was ever manufactured.
-The quartz mechanisms found inside the Astron watches are responsible for the extremely precise timekeeping featured in these timepieces.
+The quartz mechanisms found inside the Astron watches are responsible for the extremely precise timekeeping featured in these Smartwatches.

 Solar power in watches technology was an additional ground-breaking watch invention that Seiko initially invented in 1977.
 This innovation lifted the standard yet again.
 Because of this technological advancement, Seiko’s watch chain now has an effective processing capacity that is nearly unbounded.